Relevant IRB policies/procedures:

 - Letter of support from the Individual Investigator's institution

-If you have questions regarding any of these IRB required documentation for multi-site studies, please contact James Riddle at (206) 667-6501.
+If you have questions regarding any of these IRB required documentation for multi-site studies, please contact the IRO department.